13 Underrated U.S. National Parks You Really Should Visit This Year

 How to visit

 Colorado Springs (to the north), Durango (to the west), and Santa Fe (to the south) are the closest cities to the park; all are about three hours away.
-There are limited accommodation options near Great Sand Dunes National Park, but you can camp at Piñon Flats Campground within the park (reservations recommended) and several hike-in, backpacking campgrounds.
+There are limited accommodation options near Great Sand Dunes National Park, but you can camp at Piñon Flats Campground within the park (reservations required) and at several hike-in, backpacking campgrounds.

 For a less rugged place to sleep, Behr says, “Most of our [Abercrombie & Kent] guests either stay in Santa Fe or at Vermejo Ranch, a Ted Turner Reserve” in New Mexico.